The Best Thing I Ate All Week: Beaucoup Bakery’s Pistachio Raspberry Cake

 For a short two-year span (2015-2016) the Jays were a true contender that had a great mix of home run hitters, reliable relievers, and consistent pitching.

-It all started in the 2015 offseason when the Jays made a bold move by acquiring star third baseman Josh Donaldson (who would win the MVP award later that year) in a trade with the Oakland Athletics.
+It all started in the 2015 offseason when the Jays made a bold move by acquiring star third baseman Josh Donaldson (who went on to win the MVP award later that year) in a trade with the Oakland Athletics.
 Toronto also gained a reliable and well-respected leader by signing Canadian-born catcher Russell Martin from free agency.
 Donaldson and Martin joined a Blue Jays squad that already had a solid mix of young pitching (Marcus Stroman, Aaron Sanchez, and Roberto Osuna) and dominant power hitters (José Bautista and Edwin Encarnacion).

 The Jays got off to a slow start that season but in mid-August they found themselves second in the AL East division.
 Blue Jays fans were pleading with management to make some trade-deadline moves that would help the team pass the hated—and first-place—New York Yankees.

-Former general manager, Alex Anthopoulos (now the GM of the Atlanta Braves) answered Jays’ fans prayers by making not one but three major acquisitions.
+Former general manager, Alex Anthopoulos (now the GM of the Atlanta Braves) answered fans prayers by making not one but three major acquisitions.
 Anthopoulos acquired former gold glove short shop Troy Tulowitzki, speedy centre fielder Ben Revere, and a dynamic ace in David Price.

 As a result, for the first time in 21 years the Jays made the playoffs.
 Fans were ecstatic after they came back from two games down to defeat the Texas Rangers.
 After Texas, the Jays lost a heartbreaking six game series to the eventual champion, Cleveland Indians.